-Heat Exchanger Selection
+Air-to-Air Heat Exchanger Selection

-Heat exchanger capacities also depend on the internal enclosure air temperature and the ambient temperature, but the dependency is a simple linear relationship between the capacity and $\Delta T$ .
-So rather than graphing the cooling capacity of the heat exchanger, it is simply expressed in terms of W/°C and compared to the value of $-Q/\Delta T$ .
+Air-to-Air Heat exchanger capacities also depend on the internal enclosure air temperature and the ambient temperature, but the dependency is a simple linear relationship between the capacity and $\Delta T$ .
+So rather than graphing the cooling capacity of the heat exchanger, it is simply expressed in terms of W/°C and compared to the value of -Q./ $\Delta T$ .